Interactions enable Thouless pumping in a nonsliding lattice: Experimental details

 The time-dependent lattice parameters $V_{\text{Xint}}(\tau)$ and $\varphi(\tau)$ lead to a periodic variation of the Rice-Mele parameters $\delta$ (dimerisation), $\Delta$ (sublattice site offset), and $t$ (average tunnelling), as plotted in Fig.~\ref{fig:si0}(a).
 The resulting pump trajectory is `boomerang'-shaped [Fig.~\ref{fig:si0}(b)].
 In addition, we plot the minimal single-particle band gap in Fig.~\ref{fig:si0}(c).
 The minimum band gap of \SI{1.4}{kHz} can be used to estimate an adiabatic timescale in the non-interacting limit.
 The time-dependence of the average hopping matrix element $t$ causes a slight shift of the critical $\Delta_c$ at a fixed value of $U$ by an amount which is smaller than $t$.

 A large range of Hubbard $U$ can be accessed by utilising the Feshbach resonances in the hyperfine ground-state manifold $F = 9/2$ of $^{40}$K. For small and intermediate values of $U < 6t$, we use the mixture $m_F = \{-\nicefrac{9}{2}, -\nicefrac{7}{2}\}$.
 For stronger interactions ($U>7t$), we use the mixture $m_F = \{-\nicefrac{9}{2}, -\nicefrac{5}{2}\}$.
 In between the two ranges there is a small gap in the measured data points (Fig.~\ref{fig:3}).
-The bracketed errors of the values of $U/t$ are dominated by the statistical uncertainty of $5\%$ in the value of $t$.
+The bracketed errors of the values of $U/t$ are dominated by the statistical uncertainty of $7\%$ in the value of $t$.

+\textit{State preparation.} In order to maximise the fraction of doubly occupied unit cells we perform the following loading procedure.
+First, we sympathetically cool a balanced spin mixture of $^{40}$K atoms with $^{87}$Rb, yielding $60'000(5'000)$ atoms at a temperature of $0.11(2) T/T_F$.
+Second, we tune the scattering length between the spins to strongly attractive values and ramp up a deep chequerboard lattice within \SI{200}{ms}, resulting in a high double occupancy fraction.
+Third, the interactions are changed to the final value and each lattice site in the chequerboard is split into two along the $x$-direction.
+This loading procedure results in a filling fraction of $0.574(5)$, which is $7$ percentage points higher than in our previous work~\cite{walter_quantization_2023}.
+Importantly, the population of triplet states on each double well (as well as other states such as $\uparrow\uparrow$) is negligible since they are formed via splitting a double occupancy.

-As described in the main text, we extract the scaled centre-of-mass position to measure the pumped charges.
+\textit{Observations beyond one pump cycle.} As described in the main text, we extract the scaled centre-of-mass position to measure the pumped charges.
 In Fig.~\ref{fig:si1} below we plot the measured dynamics beyond one pump cycle.
 The outlier in Fig.~\ref{fig:si1}(a) can be attributed to slow drifts as well as statistical noise.
 Similar outliers are responsible for the scatter in Fig.~\ref{fig:3} in the main text.
 Interaction-induced pumping is evident from Fig.~\ref{fig:si1}(b), but the slope does not persist beyond one pump cycle.

+\textit{Stability of the centre-of-mass position.} Our experiment operates in a regime of relatively low imaging resolution (point spread function $\sim \SI{5}{\mu m}$).
+Yet, we are able to discern the centre-of-mass position of the whole atomic cloud to within $ 0.1\,d = \SI{0.1}{\mu m}$.
+This is possible simply by taking enough averages.
+Figure~\ref{fig:si_stability}(a) shows an integrated optical density, demonstrating that the atomic cloud along $x$ (i.e.,~along the pumping direction) can be approximated by a gaussian.
+The centre-of-mass position is then given by the centre of the gaussian fit [line in Fig.~\ref{fig:si_stability}(a)].
+When averaging over multiple realisations of the experiment, the standard error [Fig.~\ref{fig:si_stability}(b)] approaches the value $0.1\,d$, sufficient to measure interaction-induced pumping on the sub-$\mu m$ level.